access control list (ACL)

 Secure Sockets Layer (SSL)

-An industry standard protocol designed by Netscape Communications Corporation for securing network connections.
+An industry standard protocol for securing network connections.
 SSL provides authentication, encryption, and data integrity using public key infrastructure (PKI).
+The Transport Layer Security (TLS) protocol is a successor to the SSL protocol.

 server parameter file